 And you’ve got to promise me, your maker, that you’ll never do any of those things, all right?
 You can’t break a promise.”

 CHAPPiE’s mommy and daddy are however less bent on moral rectitude.
-Quite to the contrary, CHAPPiE’s daddy is eager to teaching him that the world is a cruel, savage place where only the strong survives.
+Quite to the contrary, CHAPPiE’s daddy is eager to teach him that the world is a cruel, savage place where only the strong survive.